xpcoffee/tic-tac-toe-managed-component/README.md

 ## Making changes to the worker

-See this project to make changes to the backend.
+See [this separate repo](https://github.com/xpcoffee/tic-tac-toe-worker) for making changes to the backend.

 ## Challenges working with managed-components